 The well-being of our pupils is extremely important to us.

 In Years 7-11 pastoral care is largely handled by form tutors in the first instance and then by Heads of House.
 The Choristers have an additional tutor who liaises between the cathedral and school.
-There are four Houses: Abbots, Deans, Canons, Priors.
+There are five Houses: Abbots, Bishops, Deans, Canons, Priors.
 Each tutor group has students from Years 7-11.

 In Years 12-13 pastoral care is overseen by the Head of Sixth Form and Deputy Head of Sixth Form.